Grief experts share eight strategies for getting through a tough time with resilience.

 Some suggestions from Cormier: Take a class at your local community center or college, spend time searching on Google, listen to TED talks and podcasts, join a travel group to visit a new place, write stories, or make art.
 There are no rules about what you can or can’t do—anything that involves learning something new or makes you question something is a great option.

 Taking breaks from grief and finding distractions is important too, Cormier says.
 “Watch a funny show, go to a comedy club, or see a comedy in the theater,” she suggests.
 “Laughter is just as healing as tears.”
-Check out four powerful health benefits of laughter.

 6. Try to Find Meaning in the Loss

 Grief can cause you to question, “What’s the point?”
 And then you can go down a rabbit hole if you get too existential, DePompo says.

 “If you’re having trouble finding meaning in the loss, allow the focus to be on the life they lived and how special of an opportunity that was, without ruminating on the end of it,” he says.

 Also, remember that the bond you and your loved one shared is not gone, DePompo adds.
 It has been severed by the loss, but now needs to be reattached in a new way.
 This may mean taking on something—like a hobby, tradition, or other things they enjoyed—on their behalf and dedicating this time to connecting your thoughts with them, he explains.

 “They can live on through you, and you can spread that love into the world on their behalf,” DePompo says.

 7. Decide What the Next Stage of Your Life Might Look Like